rrajra/AbeProject/README.md

 ## Features
-* Notifies user if a input field is blank
+* Notifies user if an input field is blank
 * Gets and returns input information
 * Converts all information to JSON format
 * Warns users that progress may not be saved if they attempt to leave page